 Adult Highlights: The unquestionable highlight is the slow-motion mayhem of the Britney Spears “Everytime” crime montage from Spring Breakers.
-She also entered the Christmas-romance hall of fame with Netflix’s The Christmas Switch (and is getting another!) and had some standout moments in both of the recent live-TV musicals Grease: Live and Rent: Live.
+She also entered the Christmas-romance hall of fame with Netflix’s The Knight Before Christmas, The Princess Switch, and The Princess Switch: Switched Again and had some standout moments in the live-TV musicals Grease: Live and Rent: Live.

 Chart Stats: Both of Hudgens’s albums, Identified and V, made it onto the Billboard 200, and 15 singles have made it to the Hot 100.
 All three of the phenomenally successful High School Musical soundtracks reached the top of the albums chart, hitting Nos.
 1, 1, and 2, respectively.
 HSM also produced a ton of hit singles.

 Notable Deals: Hudgens had a multiyear endorsement deal with Red by Mark Ecko footwear, which was instrumental in blessing us with the Skechers-filled video for “Sneaker Night.”
 She has also done ads for Candies and Neutrogena.